TZ-zzz/TZ-zzz.github.io/_pages/about.md

   - /about.html
 ---

-I am a Master of Computer Science student at the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
-I received my B.S. in Computer Science from the [University of Toronto](https://www.utoronto.ca/).
+I am an incoming PhD student in Electrical and Computer Engineering at the [University of Texas at Austin](https://www.ece.utexas.edu/).
+Previously, I received my master's degree from the [University of Illinois at Urbana-Champaign](https://illinois.edu/) and bachelor's degree from the [University of Toronto](https://www.utoronto.ca/).

 I am broadly interest in computer systems, particularly distributed systems.
-I am currently working on improving the reliability of cloud system management under the supervision of [Prof. Tianyin Xu](https://tianyin.github.io).
+I was working on improving the reliability of cloud system management under the supervision of [Prof. Tianyin Xu](https://tianyin.github.io).

 Experience
 ======
-- **Xlab** (April 2024 - now)
+- **Xlab** (April 2024 - April 2025)
     - Research Intern
 - **Advanced Micro and Nanosystems Laboratory** (Aug 2021 - April 2023)
     - Undergrad Research Assistant